mrehere/easer/README.md

 ## Future Implementations

--daily motivational quotes with the option to mark it as a favorite for future reference
+- **Daily Motivational Quotes:** Includes an option to mark quotes as favorites for future reference.

--Personal Goals: Users can set and track goals for emotional well-being, marking them as complete when achieved.
+- **Personal Goals:** Allows users to set and track goals related to emotional well-being, with the ability to mark goals as complete when achieved.

--establish the database in MySQL with primary userID key, with relation between Mood, and journal entry
+- **Database Structure:** Establish the database in MySQL with `userID` as the primary key and set up relationships between `Mood` and `Journal Entry` tables.

--give an emoji picker to chose mood
+- **Emoji Picker:** Provides an emoji picker to let users choose their mood.

-- add sort/search options for the journal
+- **Journal Sorting and Searching:** Adds options to sort or search journal entries for easier access and organization.